On Smoothing, Regularization and Averaging in Stochastic Approximation Methods for Stochastic Variational Inequalities: Numerical Results

-Our goal lies in comparing the performance of the averaging schemes across different values of $r$.
-Motivated by Prop. \ref{prop:window}, the stepsize used in our analysis is assumed to be of the form $\g_k=\frac{2M}{C\sqrt{k+1}}$ where $M$ is the bound on the Euclidean norm of $x \in X$ and $C$ represents the bound on the norm on mapping $F$ over the set $X$.
-Note that here we use identical stepsizes for $r = 1$ and $r = -1$, to allow for using the same iterates generated by the SA algorithm for both schemes.
-In Table \ref{tab:ave1}, we report the sample mean of the gap function over $50$ samples.
-Note that in this table, the rows correspond to the value of the parameter $\lambda$ which changes from $0$ to $1$ in steps of $0.1$.
-Note that $\lambda=0$ implies that $\ell=0$, implying that this is the aRSSA$_r$ scheme.
+\uvs{Next, we compare} the performance of the averaging schemes across different values of $r$.
+Motivated by \an{Proposition~\ref{prop:window}}, the stepsize used in our analysis is assumed to be of the form $\g_k=\frac{2M}{C\sqrt{k+1}}$ where $M$ is the bound on the Euclidean norm of $x \in X$ and $C$ represents the bound on the norm on mapping $F$ over the set $X$.
+Note that here we use identical stepsizes for $r = 1$ and $r = -1$, to allow for using the \uvs{same set of} iterates generated by the SA algorithm for both schemes.
+In Table~\ref{tab:ave1}, we report the sample mean of the gap function over $50$ samples.
+The rows \an{in Table~\ref{tab:ave1}} correspond to the value of the parameter $\lambda$ which changes from $0$ to $1$ in steps of $0.1$. \an{Note that $\lambda=0$ implies that $\ell=0$, which corresponds to} the aSA$_r$ scheme.
 Moreover, $\lambda=1$ corresponds to the SA scheme without averaging since $\ell=N$ in this case.
-Cases when $\lambda$ is between $0$ and $1$ correspond to the aRSSA$_{r,\ell}$ scheme.
+Cases when $\lambda$ is between $0$ and $1$ correspond to the aSA$_{r,\ell}$ scheme.
 The columns in the table are sorted based on the iteration number $N$ from $1000$ to $4000$.
 Each column includes the results for the case that $r=-1$ and the standard choice $r=+1$.